RidvanR/Projects/README.md

 # Projects
-A Website with my beginner JavaScripts Projects
+A Website with some beginner JavaScripts Projects